arh23/strgen-js/README.md

 # strgen-js

-Generate random strings using a pattern system based on regex.
+Generate random strings using a pattern system based on regular expressions.

 Credits go to:
 - **Paul Wolf** for help with this project, and provision of the original Python implementation (https://github.com/paul-wolf/strgen).